 One mother admitted to English that her baby fell out of a hammock made from a wrap during a photo session.
 The mum said her baby was OK but it scared her.
 The photos were being taken by a wedding photographer.

 “There’s not enough awareness around it and it is not talked about enough,” English says.

 Luisa Dunn, an advocate for risk free creative portraits, designs digital backgrounds which can be purchased for composites.

 These digital backgrounds as well as others are made by many other artists and are used widely by newborn photographers to give clients more variety in their gallery.

 What I plan to do is similar but my images will be bespoke to each client because I don’t plan to re-use the same digital backgrounds unless requested to.
 Like the image below which was requested by the client, I photographed the hat and the baby separately and then put them together in photoshop.

 This is a one of a kind image, by creating images like this I hope to stand out in the photography industry at the same time as offering a unique service to my clients.

 I plan to create 3 newborn composites for my degree show, these will be displayed as a large triptych on the wall.
 There will be research into printing options, to see what suits my images as well as possible mounts and frames.
 I will also have examples of my portrait and wedding photography on display, possibly in an album but I will decide once I have looked at several options.
-To create a 3 images that work together as a triptych is another new challenge for me and I can’t wait to get started!
+To create a 3 images that work together as a series is another new challenge for me and I can’t wait to get started!